Xundrug/AA-Score-Tool/README.md

 The purpose of `AA_fp.ipynb` is to calculate interaction fingerprint by AA-Score.

-The purpose of the code is to calculate the binding affinity by AA-Score using jupyter.
+The purpose of the code is to calculate the binding affinity by AA-Score using jupyter:
 ```
 AA_Score.ipynb
 ```